aelfric/ncfl-livedocs/events/ld.md

   - Points cannot be tied
   - There are NO low point wins
 - Confirm your decision in Tabroom.com.
-- Write the winning SCHOOL and SIDE in your RFD on the Ballot.
+- Write the winning CODE and SIDE in your RFD on the Ballot.
 This helps the Tabroom ensure your decision is recorded correctly.
+The first line of your RFD should be "I vote for the AFF/NEG which is code \_\_\_\_.
 - You must stay in your room until your decision is submitted.
 - Help debaters and coaches by explaining on the Ballot the argument that caused you to vote the way you did (remember, **NO oral critique & NO disclosure**)